cnholm/Predicting-the-product-life-cycle-of-songs-on-radio-/README.md

-# Predicting-the-product-life-cycle-of-songs-on-radio-
+# Predicting-the-product-life-cycle-of-songs-on-radio
-Predicting the product life cycle of songs on radio
+Time Series Forecast: Predicting the product life cycle of songs on radio

 This project was developed to provide the radio monitoring company WARM with a new forecasting tool that provides a competitive advantage in the music industry.
 The solution is a machine